spring-io/dataflow.spring.io/content/documentation/pages/3-stream-developer-guides/2-streams/2-standalone-stream-kafka.md

   restartPolicy: Always
 ```

-Then deploy the apps:
+Then you need to deploy the apps, by running the following command:

 ```bash
 kubectl apply -f usage-cost-stream.yaml
 ```

-if all is well, you should see
+If all is well, you should see the following output:

 ```
 pod/usage-detail-sender created